SamHughes971/SamHughes971/README.md

-👋 Hi, my name is Sam

-- I have recently started to learn how to code from scratch and willing to learn more!

-- I am currently learning the ins and outs of web development using the 'Odin Project' (the repositories show my latest works)
+👋 Hi, my name is Sam.
+I am currently learning the ins and outs of web development using the 'Odin Project' (the repositories show my latest works) to guide me.
+Any advice regarding my work would be massively appreciated.

-Thanks for taking the time to read my GitHub profile
+Thanks for taking the time to read my GitHub profile!